-Rabbi Lane Steinger, the spiritual leader of Shir Hadash Reconstructionist Community since 2009, is a distinguished scholar, educator and author.
+Rabbi Lane Steinger, Rabbi Emeritus of Shir Hadash Reconstructionist Community since 2009, is a distinguished scholar, educator and author.
 His knowledge, warmth and compassion are a true reflection of Shir Hadash, a close community of engaged and active members.
 Rabbi Steinger guides informal worship services that encourage thoughtful and lively discussion.

 Born and raised in St. Louis, Rabbi Steinger earned a Masters of Arts in Hebrew Letters and Rabbinic Ordination from the Hebrew Union College-Jewish Institute of Religion, Cincinnati, Ohio.
 In 1998, he was awarded the Doctor of Divinity honoris causa from HUC-JIR.
 Rabbi Steinger previously served congregations in Pennsylvania and Michigan before returning to St. Louis as Regional Director of the Midwest Council, Union for Reform Judaism.